humayra-yeasmin-star8/fitbod/README.md

-FitLog
+FitBod

-FitLog is a workout tracking web application where users can explore workouts, save their favorite workouts, and create their own workout plan.
+FitBod is a workout tracking web application where users can explore workouts, save their favorite workouts, and create their own workout plan.

 Technologies Used